matt-chung/mansonella/README.md

 ### Check if NOVOPlasty can assemble a complete Mansonella mitochondria without a reference sequence input

+The assemblies differ by one ambigious base pair position.
 ##### Inputs:
 ```{bash, eval = F}
 ## T8